project-codeflare/rayvens/README.md

-Our example [cluster.yaml](scripts/cluster.yaml) configuration file is derived from Ray's [example-full.yaml](https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/kubernetes/example-full.yaml) configuration file with some notable enhancements:
+Our example [cluster.yaml](scripts/cluster.yaml) configuration file is derived from Ray's [example-full.yaml](https://github.com/ray-project/ray/blob/master/python/ray/autoscaler/kubernetes/example-full.yaml) configuration file with some RBAC enhancements to support Camel integrations.
-- additional configuration parameters for the head and worker pods (RBAC rules to manage Camel integrations, downward api, custom resource tags),
-- an additional service port (8000) to receive external events from Camel,
-- file mounts and the installation of Rayvens of every node,
-- a 2-cpu-per-pod resource requirement to make room for Ray Serve.

 We plan to support the Ray operator in the near future.